RateMyDIY/Docs/Feature-Set.md

     * _As a Logged In user, I want navigation options on the search page; I want the results to include aggregate star ratings; and I want to be able to search projects, reviews, & reviewers because this will let me quickly navigate the site and provide me with robust and helpful results._
     * _As a Non Logged In User, I want results to include aggregate star ratings; I want to be able to search projects, reviews, & reviewers; and I want to be prompted to sign in because this provides me with robust & helpful results and encourages me to further engage with the site._

-* Stars on this page are aggregate of all reviews
+* Stars on this page are aggregate of all reviews.
 * Depending on search settings, results can be any combo of projects, reviews, and reviewers.

 ### _Feature Name: My Projects/Project List:_